skaes/logjam-tools/README.md

 # Logjam Tools

-A collection of programs and daemons build the server side infrastructure for logjam (see https://github.com/skaes/logjam_app).
+A collection of programs and daemons to build the server side infrastructure for logjam (see https://github.com/skaes/logjam_app).

 Currently only two daemons are provided: